codeka/carrot/README.md

     <dependency>
       <groupId>au.com.codeka</groupId>
       <artifactId>carrot</artifactId>
-      <version>1.0.0</version>
+      <version>2.0.0</version>
     </dependency>

 With Gradle:

-    compile 'au.com.codeka:carrot:1.0.0'
+    compile 'au.com.codeka:carrot:2.0.0'

-First, you need to create a `TemplateEngine`, which will hold the environment for parsing templates and processing them:
+First, you need to create a `CarrotEngine`, which will hold the environment for parsing templates and processing them:

-    TemplateEngine engine = new TemplateEngine();
+    CarrotEngine engine = new CarrotEngine();
     Configuration config = engine.getConfiguration();
     config.setResourceLocator(new FileResourceLocator(config, "path/to/templates"));